PeterShin23/db-benchmark/README.md

 # Vector Database Benchmark

-A minimal, production-feeling demo that compares multiple vector databases (and an optional graph DB) for RAG/GraphRAG.
+A minimal, production-feeling demo that compares multiple vector databases for RAG.
 Everything runs locally with Docker.

+## Learnings and Demo

+1. Weaviate and Qdrant have very similar performance across the board.
+Weaviate seems to win out by just a little more because it has a very fast indexing speed.
+2. Redis is fast...
+But in terms of retrieval, it's just not as good.
+If you need something fast and pretty good, Redis is a great option, especially if it's already being used in the tech stack.
+But Weaviate and Qdrant just seem better.
+3. Neo4j can be used as a vector database, it should really be used for GraphRAG though.
+Again, if it's already part of your stack, it might be great to just get up and running.
+4. Pgvector has a similar feeling to Neo4j.
+Pgvector is a plugin and may be the best option is Postgre is part of your stack already.

+My winner: Weaviate!

 ## Features